 The mission and philosophy provide the design for the conceptual framework, which is at the core of our model.
-The mission, represented by the outer ring, identifies our Franciscan values and addresses a commitment to nursing education, academic excellence, life-long learning, and active citizenship.
+The mission, represented by the outer ring, identifies our Franciscan values and addresses a commitment to nursing education, academic excellence, life-long learning, active citizenship and diversity.
 The philosophy, which includes our beliefs about humans, wellness/illness, nursing, education, teaching/learning, and community, is represented by the inner ring.